 Restaurants, bars, and shops line the streets around it, providing an opportunity to eat, drink, and rest before exploring the 54 pieces of art that dot the Riverwalk’s paved walkways.
 It’s open 365 days a year, 24 hours a day, and is always free to the public.
 Walk your dog, take a stroll, and see everything downtown Pueblo has to offer.

 Pueblo was founded in the mid-1800s near the confluence of Fountain Creek and the Arkansas River.
-Bolstered by the emerging steel industry and railroad expansion, Pueblo was renowned for its saddle making and considered a well-developed city on the rise.
+Bolstered by the emerging steel industry and railroad expansion, Pueblo was renowned for its saddle-making and was considered a well-developed city on the rise.

 Shop and Dine